Horicon High School Chapter

 1. The selection procedure is set forth below and must be published.
 Should the Faculty Council determine that a change in the procedure is in order, they shall write out the procedural change, and with the NHS Advisor’s agreement, and forward it to the H.S.
 Principal.
 If the principal agrees with the recommended change, it shall be forwarded to the Board of Education for consideration.

 2. The NHS advisor to determine scholastic eligibility will review student’s academic records.
-A minimum of 3.25 cumulative Grade Point Average (GPA) is required to be considered for membership into the Horicon Chapter of the National Honor Society for Juniors and Seniors.
+A minimum of 3.25 cumulative Grade Point Average (GPA) is required to be considered for membership into the Horicon Chapter of the National Honor Society for junior and seniors.
+A minimum of 3.5 cumulative Grade Point Average (GPA) is required to be considered for sophomore membership into the Horicon Chapter of the National Honor Society.

 3. Students who are eligible scholastically will be notified via a posting, and told that for further consideration for selection to the NHS Chapter they must complete the Student Activity Information Forms.
 A required information meeting conducted by the NHS Advisor is held in conjunction with the distribution of these application forms.